Carol Vorderman: Other activities

 On 18 September 2010, Vorderman, a Catholic, co-presented events leading up to the Papal Vigil in Hyde Park, alongside author Frank Cottrell Boyce.
 On 2 June 2012, Vorderman named a Class 91 (91110) "Battle of Britain Memorial Flight" at the National Railway Museum as part of the Railfest 2012 Event.
 In 2014, Vorderman qualified for a private pilot's licence and announced that she planned to fly solo around the world.
 She named her plane Mildred after Mildred, Mrs Victor Bruce, a British record-breaking racing motorist, speedboat racer and aviator in the 1920s and 1930s, who Vorderman has described as "my heroine.
-She’s one of the most incredible women of the last century".
+She's one of the most incredible women of the last century".

-On 20 November 2014, Vorderman accepted the appointment of ambassador to the Royal Air Force Air Cadets.
+On 20 November 2014, Vorderman accepted the appointment of ambassador to the Royal Air Force Air Cadets, and was granted the honorary rank of group captain in the Royal Air Force Volunteer Reserve (Training Branch).
+In 2017, her honorary commission was extended to 19 November 2020.
 Vorderman has also taken up learning the Welsh language and has been using the Say Something in Welsh online course.
 In early 2020, she said "I've been learning Welsh ... and I love it.
 It's taken me back to my roots".

-In 2022 Vorderman was praised by The Herald as the "real leader of the opposition" after criticising members of the government for exploiting their positions for personal gain.

 Personal life

 Vorderman is a Catholic.
 She was first married in 1985 at age 24 to Christopher Mather, a Royal Navy officer, but the marriage lasted only twelve months.
-Her second marriage was to management consultant Patrick King in 1990 at age 30.
-Vorderman had two children, Katie (b.
-1992) and Cameron (b.
-1997), with King; the couple separated in 2000.
+Her second marriage was to management consultant Patrick King in 1990 at the age of 30.
+Vorderman had two children with King, Katie (b.
+1992) and Cameron (born 1997); the couple separated in 2000.

 After meeting at a Christmas party in 1999, Vorderman and Des Kelly lived together in London from 2001, also using their other house in Glandore, West Cork, Ireland.
-After five years together, Vorderman and Kelly separated in December 2006, publicly announcing the amicable split in January 2007 and after a brief reconciliation in Bristol according to reports.
+After five years together, Vorderman and Kelly separated in December 2006, publicly announcing the amicable split in January 2007, and after a brief reconciliation in Bristol, according to reports.

-As of 2014, Vorderman shares her Bristol home with her two children.
-Vorderman lived with or very near to her mother all her life, until her mother’s death in 2017.
+Vorderman shares her Bristol home with her two children.
+Vorderman lived with or very near to her mother all her life, until her mother's death in 2017.
 On 6 June 2020, she complained in a number of UK newspapers of being harassed by photographers in the road outside her home.
+Vorderman in 2022 declared a lack of interest in traditional monogamy, preferring to have "special friends" with benefits.